CodeandCoffeeCommunity/.github/profile/README.md

 4. (optional) After agreeing to the prompts, **introduce yourself in #general-random**.
 We're friendly folks and look forward to getting to know you :)
 5. Congrats you're a Verified Member!
 Contribute, bring your own projects, network, contribute, and/or volunteer.
 It's up to you!

-As summarized in the actions of step 4, every member is also expected to oblige by the Code of Conduct  https://www.newyorkcodeandcoffee.com/coc.html for the safety of all attendees and community members.
+**Code of Conduct**: As summarized in step 4 of Discord, every member is also expected to oblige by the Code of Conduct  https://www.newyorkcodeandcoffee.com/coc.html for the safety of all attendees and community members.
 Especially organizers, volunteers, and advocates.

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)
 ## Stories